Accounts Receivable Financing

 3. High DSO (Days Sales Outstanding)

 Challenge: A high DSO indicates that a company takes longer to collect payments, impacting cash flow and working capital.
-Extended payment cycles can strain liquidity, increase financial risk, and limit the ability to reinvest in business growth.
+Extended payment cycles strain liquidity and signal higher collection risk to lenders, often resulting in lower advance rates, stricter aging limits, or additional reserves under an AR credit facility.

 Solution: